Curvature dependences of wave propagation in reaction-diffusion models: Model description and theoretical developments

 A source term $F(u)$ of particular interest is the logistic growth term $F(u)=\lambda u(1-u)$ for a normalised density $u\in [0,1]$, in which case Eq.~\eqref{reac-diff} is the two-dimensional analogue of the Fisher--KPP model~\cite{murray-2,edelstein-keshet}.
 In this model, $u=0$ represents the unstable, excitable rest state, and $u=1$ represents the stable, excited state.
 In infinite space and under appropriate initial and boundary conditions, this model is well-known to lead to travelling-wave solutions where rest states progressively transition into excited states~\cite{murray-1,murray-2,edelstein-keshet}.
 However, we do not assume necessarily that the source term $F(u)$ leads to travelling-wave solutions, nor that it possesses rest states and excited states.
 We will state results valid for general source terms $F(u)$, and will illustrate properties of fronts of the solution to Eq.~\eqref{reac-diff} with linear source terms, $F(u)=\lambda u$ and $F(u)=\lambda(1-u)$.
-These linear models do not support travelling-wave solutions, but the speed of their travelling fronts enable us to illustrate important properties of the eikonal equation.
+These linear models do not support travelling-wave solutions.
+The time-dependent speed of their travelling fronts enable us to illustrate important properties of the eikonal equation.
+We also consider a bistable source term $F(u)=\lambda u(u-a)(1-u)$ with $0<a<1$, a common model for population growth subject to a strong Allee effect.
+The rest state $u=0$ and excited state $u=1$ in this model are both stable, yet this model still exhibits travelling-wave transitions from $u=0$ to $u=1$ or from $u=1$ to $u=0$ depending on $a$ and on the shape and size of initial conditions~\cite{lewis-kareiva-1993,Li2022}.

 \paragraph{Speed of travelling fronts} A travelling front of $u(\b r, t)$ is defined to be the time-dependent set of points $\b r$ in the domain $\Omega$ such that $u(\b r, t)=u_c$ for a constant value $u_c$ (Figure~\ref{fig:fronts}).
 A convenient way to estimate the velocity of travelling fronts is to calculate the velocity of contours of $u$ at each location of the domain.
 Each location $\b r$ of the domain has a density $u(\b r, t)=u_c$ for a certain allowable value $u_c$ of the solution.
 The velocity of a contour $u_c$ at $\b r$ can be determined as in level-set methods~\cite{sethian-1999,osher-fedkiw-2003}.
 In short, given a parametrisation $s\mapsto \b r(s,t)$ of a contour line at time $t$, the velocity of a point $\b r(s,t)$ of the contour at fixed $s$ is $\b r_t$.
 Differentiating $u\left(\b r(s,t), t\right)) = u_c$ with respect to $t$, and using the fact that the unit normal to level sets of $u$ in the decreasing direction of $u$ is $\b n=-\grad u/|\grad u|$, one obtains